Leslie Bibb: Acting

 In the comedy Confessions of a Shopaholic (2009), she portrayed the rival of the main character.
 Confessions of a Shopaholic was panned by film critics but was a success at the box office.
 She had a pivotal recurring role on the NBC series Kings as Katrina Ghent and played Sarah Lowell in the thriller film Law Abiding Citizen (2009), which was released on October 16, 2009.
 The film was poorly received by critics.

 In 2010, she reprised her role as Everhart in the sequel to Iron Man, Iron Man 2.
 The film is Bibb's biggest box-office success, with a worldwide gross of $621.8 million.
 Later in 2010, she starred in the independent comedy Miss Nobody, for which she also served as co-producer.
 For her performance, she won the Best Actress Award at the 26th Boston Film Festival.
 She was praised by critic Alissa Simon of Variety, who wrote "as she proved in Goran Dukic's Wristcutters: A Love Story, statuesque star Bibb is a smart actress willing to give herself totally to a role.
 As the sweetly goofy murderess, she takes pratfalls, suffers endless groping and sports unbecoming attire."
 Bibb also appeared in Kevin James' The Zookeeper, released in 2011.
 In 2012, Bibb starred as Amanda Vaughn on the ABC series GCB, which debuted on March 4, 2012, but the show was cancelled after 10 episodes.
-Bibb starred in the Neil LaBute play Reasons to be Happy, which premiered in June 2013 at MCC Theatre in New York.

 In 2016, Bibb starred in the first season of YouTube Red original show Rhett & Link's Buddy System.
 She also appeared in an episode of the show's second season, which was released in 2017.
 She began recurring on ABC's American Housewife in 2016, playing the divorced next-door neighbor Viv.
 In 2017, Bibb starred in the Netflix comedy-horror film The Babysitter.
 She reprised her role in its 2020 sequel The Babysitter: Killer Queen.
 Also in 2017, she was cast as Susan Rollins in the comedy film Tag.
 In February 2019, it was announced that Bibb had been cast as Grace Sampson in the Netflix superhero series Jupiter's Legacy.
-In December 2020, She was cast in horror thriller The Inhabitant.
+In December 2020, she was cast in horror thriller The Inhabitant.

 Bibb joined Netflix's workplace comedy series God's Favorite Idiot as Satan in March 2021.
 In September 2021, she was tapped to play Ellie in comedy film About My Father.

-Other projects
+In 2024, she starred as Dinah Donahue in the Apple TV+ series Palm Royale.
+In 2025, she starred as Kate in the third season of HBO's The White Lotus.

+Philanthropy and advocacy

-Bibb is a supporter of Friends of El Faro, a grassroots non-profit organization that helps raise money for Casa Hogar Sion, an orphanage in Tijuana, Mexico.
+Bibb has supported Friends of El Faro, a grassroots group that raises funds for Casa Hogar Sion orphanage in Tijuana, appearing at multiple benefit events in the mid-2000s.

-In 2008, Revlon announced that its Almay brand has signed Bibb as its ambassador.
-She acts as a spokeswoman for Revlon's new and existing cosmetics collections.
-She has appeared in global multi-media campaigns.
+In 2008, Revlon announced that its Almay brand had signed Bibb as its ambassador.
+She has acted as a spokeswoman for Revlon's new and existing cosmetics collections and has appeared in global multi-media campaigns.

-In the fourth quarter of 2010, Bibb partnered with the non-profit LIFE Foundation by serving as the national spokesperson for Life Insurance Awareness Month.
+In 2010 she served as national spokesperson for Life Insurance Awareness Month, partnering with the nonprofit LIFE Foundation.